Nickelodeon (German TV channel): 2010s

 On 31 March 2010, the channel adopted the new international branding.
-Nick was renamed Nickelodeon, while Nick Premium was rebranded as Nicktoons.
+The full Nickelodeon name was restored, while Nick Premium was rebranded as Nicktoons.

-Since 1 June 2011, Nickelodeon Germany started broadcasting in HD.
-A new logo was used from January 2012, as well as a new graphic package.
+On 1 June 2011, Nickelodeon Germany started broadcasting in HD.

-From 1 October 2014, Nickelodeon Germany turned itself into a 24-hour channel, with Comedy Central leaving Nick's channel slot and moving to VIVA Germany.
+On 1 October 2014, Nickelodeon Germany became a 24-hour channel, with Comedy Central leaving Nickelodeon's channel slot and moving to VIVA Germany.
 Furthermore, Nickelodeon introduced a new overnight programming block called Nicknight, replacing Comedy Central's airing time from 9.00 pm to 5.45 am.

-Since 28 June 2017 the channel returned to its previous name, Nick.
+On 28 June 2017, the channel rebranded and shortened its name back to Nick.

 On 1 November 2018 at 5am, Nicknight was discontinued.
 At 8.15 pm on that day MTV+ launched airing from 8.15 pm to 5 am.
-Nicknight does not exist anymore in Germany, however, the Austrian and Swiss feeds still kept the Nicknight brand until 1 October 2021 with them being replaced by Comedy Central Austria and 7+ Family.
+However, the Austrian and Swiss feeds continued carrying the Nicknight brand until 1 October 2021, when they were replaced by Comedy Central Austria and 7+ Family.

 2020s

 On 1 March 2021, MTV+ was replaced by Comedy Central +1.

+On 1 August 2023, Nickelodeon Germany rebranded on the same date as other international feeds and reverted to the original "Nickelodeon" name.

+On 23 April 2024, it was reported that RTL Group (the former CLT-UFA) had reached an agreement with Paramount Global to acquire Nickelodeon Germany, as Paramount wants to refocus its resources on Paramount+ and Pluto TV.
+If the deal were to have been approved, RTL Group would rebrand the channel as Toggo, the same name used for Super RTL's programming block for children, while also having the broadcasting rights for Nickelodeon shows on German television.
+On 17 September, it was announced by the German Federal Cartel Office (FCO) that they had blocked RTL's purchase of Nickelodeon Germany.

 Other feeds

 Austrian channel

-Since 1 June 2006, an Austrian subfeed of the channel is also being broadcast, initially timesharing with VIVA Austria from 6.00 am to 7.00 pm.
-On 1 January 2011, it starts timesharing with Comedy Central Austria.
+On 1 June 2006, an Austrian subfeed of the channel was launched, initially timesharing with VIVA Austria from 6.00 am to 7.00 pm.
+On 1 January 2011, it started timesharing with Comedy Central Austria.
 The channel is known on-air as Nickelodeon Austria.

-From 1 October 2014, Nick Austria starts also to broadcast 24 hours per day with the launch of NickNight.
+On 1 October 2014, Nick Austria started broadcasting 24 hours a day with the launch of NickNight.

-Since 1 October 2021, the channel started timesharing with Comedy Central Austria, along with a new licence from RRtv, using the European graphics package, its schedule and its original name, Nickelodeon.
+On 1 October 2021, the channel started timesharing with Comedy Central Austria, along with a new licence from RRtv, using the European graphics package, its schedule and its original name, Nickelodeon.
+Nick Austria rebranded into the 2023 Splat, and was reverted back to its original name "Nickelodeon".

+At the end of June 2025, Nickelodeon Austria stopped broadcasting and was replaced by the German feed.